-Transcriptome analysis of the endometrium can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
+Transcriptome analysis of the endometrium can be visualized with regard to the specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the endometrium compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in endometrium as well as in all other tissues.
-(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in endometrium as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (nTPM≥1) in endometrium as well as in all other tissues.

 Protein expression of genes elevated in the endometrium

 In-depth analysis of the elevated genes in endometrium using antibody-based protein profiling allowed us to create a map of where these proteins are expressed within the endometrium, including glandular cells, stroma cells and with respect to differences dependent on the menstrual cycle.

 Proteins expressed during the proliferative phase include female sex hormone receptors progesterone receptor (PGR) and estrogen receptor 1 (ESR1), which are expressed in the nucleus of both glandular and stromal cells, and play a central role in regulation of reproductive events.